Deborah teaches a variety of classes during the week, all locally, in and around Tenterden in Kent.

 Projects have included loose covers; curtains with hand pleated headings; Roman blinds; bench cushions; box cushions; dressmaking and craft items.

 These classes are held in an Upholstery Workshop in Biddenden, Kent, for a maximum of seven participants.
-The classes, 9.30am – 2.30pm, are run as a ten week course, £30 a day payable for ten weeks in advance.
+The classes, 9.30am – 2.30pm, are run as a ten week course, and payable for ten weeks in advance.
 Some class members share a course, so attend five weeks each, on alternate weeks.
 This might be possible for new applicants.
+For further information about course fees, contact Deborah, here

 Participants need to bring their own machines and sewing equipment.